nherault/typescript-library-starter/README.md

-Starter for typescript library with karma / jasmine test
+Starter for typescript library with jest test